 This means the NCC will be easier to read, understand and reference, leading to greater adoption across industry.
 It also means new entrants to the building and plumbing industries only have to learn a single volume structure, and of course, it will be machine-readable.

 What about the rest of the changes, you might ask?
-Check out our other Connect articles and keep an eye out for a whole range of resources being released over the coming weeks and months, which will provide more in-depth information on each of the key changes to NCC 2022.
-But if you have a question or concerns in the meantime, please don’t hesitate to get in touch with us at NCCOnlinefirstname.lastname@example.org.
+Check out our other articles and resources for more information on the key changes to NCC 2022.
+If you have any questions, please get in touch with us at NCCOnlineemail@example.com.